Connector for OData – Integration in applications

 Define the title of the new external data group and then select the desired OData database connection.
 A suitable data handler is then entered automatically.

-You can enter the name of the desired table or view it directly, or click on "Search" and search for the table or view name in the following dialog.
+You can enter the name of the desired table or view directly or click on "Search" and search for the table or view name in the following dialog.

 Search tables / views